Leo Nomellini: College career

 After the war, he received a football scholarship to the University of Minnesota, where he became a two-time All-American and the 49ers' first NFL draft choice in 1950.
 Nomellini was also an All-American for the Minnesota Golden Gophers track and field team, finishing 7th in the hammer throw at the 1948 NCAA track and field championships.
 While at Minnesota, Nomellini was a member of Delta Chi fraternity.

 Professional career

-Nomellini was selected in the 1st round (11th overall) of the 1950 NFL draft by the San Francisco 49ers, the NFL draft in which that former All-America Football Conference team was a part.
+Nomellini was the first ever NFL draft selection of the San Francisco 49ers (formerly of the All-America Football Conference), who selected him in the 1st round as the 11th overall pick of the 1950 NFL draft.
 As a professional, he appeared in 174 regular-season games and started 166 for his 14-year career.

 While with the 49ers, he played both offensive and defensive tackle, winning All-Pro honors at both positions.
 He was selected to the All-NFL team six times: two years on offense and four years on defense.
 "He was as strong as three bulls," said 49ers teammate Joe Perry.
 "He'd slap you on the back and knock you twenty feet."
 He was selected as the defensive tackle on the NFL 50th Anniversary All Time Team.